roburrq/php-lab-one/dev-env-setup.md

       - Visit `http://localhost:8888/mywebapp` and

         you should see `Welcome to my PHP App!` printed on the browser.

-      - You are set - See you in class!
+      - You are set, see you in class!